Mental Health Initiative

 Because it’s what’s best for our students!

-• Anticipated benefits to the students based on the experiences of other schools that have removed smartphones and increased technology education along with prosocial programming:
+- The benefits we’ve seen with our students based on our experience having removed smartphones and the increased technology education along with prosocial programming:

 Have Questions?

-Q: How will I communicate with my child during the school day?
+Q: How do I communicate with my child during the school day?

 A: If your communication is not needed immediately, you can email your student.
 If you need to communicate something immediately, call the office so they can communicate with your student right away.